 A glimpse into how it all began, plus Clockwise’s very first collectables expo.
-They have participated in local antiques fair up until 2017.
+They participated in local antiques fair up until 2017.

 Expo display led to a new career – a timely hobby